 The modern workplace has certainly moved on from the days of sterile white cubicles and grey carpet tiles.
-In the face of unending innovation, evolving trends and a wealth of passing fads, small businesses considering a move or an office makeover in 2017 have more choices than ever before.
+In the face of unending innovation, evolving trends and a wealth of passing fads, small businesses considering a move or an office makeover have more choices than ever before.

 There are a number of key trends and considerations to bear in mind and these shouldn’t be overlooked or dismissed as only for bigger companies.